-- 3.1.
-There will be no time restriction for trapping operations. - 3.2.
-There will be no more than four chinook, or four steelhead, or six sockeye, or any combination of four adult salmonids allowed in the anesthetic tank at any one time.
-This assumes that users can effectively track the length of time fish stay in the anesthetic tank. - 3.3.
-There will be no more than one adult chinook or steelhead or two sockeye allowed in the small recovery tank at any one time.
-The brail pool is the primary and preferred recovery area. - 3.4.
+3.1.
+There will be no time restriction for trapping operations.

+3.2.
+There will be no more than four Chinook, or four steelhead, or six sockeye, or any combination of four adult salmonids allowed in the anesthetic tank at any one time.
+This assumes that users can effectively track the length of time fish stay in the anesthetic tank.

+3.3.
+There will be no more than one adult Chinook or steelhead or two sockeye allowed in the small recovery tank at any one time.
+The brail pool is the primary and preferred recovery area.

+3.4.
 Water in the anesthetic tank will be replaced at least two times per day.
 Water temperatures in the anesthetic tank will be maintained within 2°F of the fish ladder water temperature.
-Note: If anesthetic tank water temperature exceeds 70°F, criteria in section 4 will go into effect. - 3.5.
-Water in the small recovery tank will be running continuously to allow a constant exchange of water through the tank. - 3.6.
+Note: If anesthetic tank water temperature exceeds 70°F, criteria in section 4 will go into effect.

+3.5.
+Water in the small recovery tank will be running continuously to allow a constant exchange of water through the tank.

+3.6.
 Personnel shall ensure fish are sampled as quickly as possible.
-It is recommended that it take no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank. - 3.7.
+It is recommended that it take no longer than 25 minutes to transition the fish from entry into the anesthetic tank to release back into the return ladder or transportation tank.

+3.7.
 Personnel shall ensure that fish are fully recovered from anesthetization prior to release into the return ladder.
-Fish may volitionally leave the brail pool when they are ready. - 3.8.
-When trapping is completed for the day, users will properly shut down the lab. - 3.9.
+Fish may volitionally leave the brail pool when they are ready.

+3.8.
+When trapping is completed for the day, users will properly shut down the lab.

+3.9.
 Four picket leads will be allowed during trap operations for up to 4 hours.
-After all picketed leads are raised; fish already in the AFF can be sampled for an additional one hour.
-The picketed lead operations are as follows. - a.
-0 6000 adult salmonids as enumerated at the Washington Shore count station for the previous day.
-(For Shad assume that four shad = one salmonid).
-All four picket leads can be lowered for four continuous hours. - b.
-6000 -12,000 adult salmonids as enumerated at the Washington Shore count station for the previous day.
-(For Shad assume that four shad = one salmonid).
-All four picket leads down for 3 hours, at the $3^{rd}$ hour raise at least one picket lead for $\frac{1}{2}$ hour and then continue sampling for an additional one hour. - c.
-12,000 -18,000 adult salmonids as enumerated at the Washington Shore count station for the previous day.
-(For Shad assume that four shad = one salmonid).
-All four picket leads down for 2 hours, at the $2^{rd}$ hour raise at least 2 picket leads for $\frac{1}{2}$ hour and then continue sampling for an additional 2 hours.
+After all picketed leads are raised, fish already in the AFF can be sampled for an additional one hour.
+The picketed lead operations are as follows.
+(All counts are adult salmonids as enumerated at the Washington Shore count station for the previous day.
+Assumes that 4 shad = 1 salmonid):

-- d.
-For 18,000 + adult salmonids as enumerated at the Washington Shore count station for the previous day.
-(For Shad assume that four shad = one salmonid).
-All four picket leads down for one hour, at the end of the hour raise at least 2 picket leads for 1⁄2 hour and then continue sampling for one hour and raise 2 picket leads for 1⁄2 hour.
-Continue until four hours of operations with four picket leads down has been achieved. - 3.9.1.
+- A. zero 6,000 All 4 picket leads can be lowered for 4 continuous hours. - B. 6,000 -12,000 All 4 picket leads down for 3 hours.
+At the 3rd hour raise at least one picket lead for 1⁄2 hour, and then continue sampling for an additional 1 hour. - C. 12,000 -18,000 - All four picket leads down for 2 hours.
+At the 2nd hour raise at least 2 picket leads for 1⁄2 hour, and then continue sampling for an additional 2 hours. - D. Greater than 18,000 All four picket leads down for 1 hour.
+At the end of the 1 hour raise at least 2 picket leads for 1⁄2 hour, and then continue sampling for 1 hour and raise 2 picket leads for 1⁄2 hour.
+Continue until 4 hours of operations with 4 picket leads down has been achieved.

+3.10.
 Researchers will also be required to monitor the ladder every hour to ensure that crowding is not taking place.
-If evidence of crowding is occurring at least two picket leads will be raised for a minimum 1/2 hour before all four picket lead may be deployed again. - 3.9.2.
-FPOM will be notified as soon as Weir 37 violates FPP criteria. - 3.10.
+If evidence of crowding is occurring at least two picket leads will be raised for a minimum 1/2 hour before all four picket lead may be deployed again.

+3.11.
+FPOM will be notified as soon as Weir 37 violates FPP criteria.

+3.12.
 Project biologists retain the authority to raise additional picket leads depending on fish densities and ladder conditions.